female psychologist with a male client during mental health treatment in orange county california

-What to Expect When Taking Leave from Work for Treatment
+What to Expect When Taking Leave from Work for Rehab

 For many of us, that means taking 30-90 days off from our jobs, and that can be a lot of stress.
 That’s especially true if you work in a smaller job where you might have less in the way of support from HR and other staff.
 The good news is that your right to take time off work from rehab is protected by law.
 However, you’ll still have to take steps to protect your job while ensuring you can go to rehab.